Universal quantum control over bosonic network: State exchange between two bosonic modes

 To avoid the singularity of the parameters in laboratory, we take $\theta_1(t)$, $\alpha_1(t)$, and $f(t)$ as independent variables.
 Using Eq.~(\ref{globaltwo}), Eq.~(\ref{conditiontwo}) is equivalent to

-It is straightforward to find that $\Delta=0$ when $\dot{f}=0$, meaning that our passage-construction protocol applied to both degenerate and nondegenerate cases.
-The latter means that the protocol can directly start from Eq.~(\ref{HamTwo}) rather than Eq.~(\ref{HamTwoDetu}) in the rotating frame.
+It is straightforward to find that the detuning $\Delta(t)$ can be controlled by $\dot{f}(t)$.
+In particular, $\dot{f}(t)=0$ yields a resonant detuning $\Delta(t)=0$, which is the parallel transport condition in discrete-variable systems as a key element of conventional holonomic transformation~\cite{Sjoqvist2012Nonadiabatic}.
+In contrast, the setting $\dot{f}(t)\neq0$ gives rise to off-resonance $\Delta(t)\neq0$.
+Our passage-construction protocol applies to both resonant and off-resonant detuning regimes.
+In the latter case, the protocol can directly start from Eq.~(\ref{HamTwo}) rather than Eq.~(\ref{HamTwoDetu}) in the rotating frame.

 In case of $\omega_1\neq\omega_2$, our protocol can be alternatively performed at the cost of the time modulation over the the driving phase $\varphi=\varphi(t)$ instead of the driving detuning $\Delta(t)$.
 Using the original Hamiltonian~(\ref{HamTwo}) and the commutation condition (\ref{diagEq}), the constraint condition in Eq.~(\ref{conditiontwo}) for $\Delta(t)$ is replaced with